mlcommons/croissant/docs/croissant-spec.md

 Notable inherited properties:

-* [sc:name](https://schema.org/name) : the name is used as identifier and should not contain special characters
+* [sc:name](https://schema.org/name) : Name is used as an identifier and should not contain special characters.
 * [sc:contentUrl](https://schema.org/contentUrl): Actual bytes of the media object, for example the image file or video file.
 * [sc:contentSize](https://schema.org/contentSize): File size in (mega/kilo)bytes.
-* [sc:sameAs](https://schema.org/sameAs): the name of a FileObject with the same content, but a different format.
+* [sc:sameAs](https://schema.org/sameAs): The name or URL of a `FileObject` with the same content, but a different format.

 ### FileSet